Raspberry Pi + FreeBSD Series

 This might take a while, depending on the speed of your USB port and the flash drive.

-Insert the USB drive into the Pi and boot it up.
-Once it has booted, log in with the default username
+Insert the drive drive into the Pi and boot it up.
+Once it has booted, log in with the default username root and password root.
+If you want to install FreeBSD on an attached hard drive, you can insert it.